zonama-sekot/zonama-fighter/README.md

-zonama-fighter
+Zonama Fighter
 ==============

-Zonama Fighter is a console game which helps you to destroy those invading characters
+Zonama Fighter is a console game which helps you to destroy those invading aliens